Skip to main content

 Issue:

-There are few participatory methods that allow for inexpensive analysis of metals in air pollution at a high spatial resolution.
+There are few available monitoring approaches that allow for inexpensive analysis of metal air pollutants at a high spatial resolution.

 Goal:

-Support citizen science research to assess changes in air pollution levels near coal ash reburning facilities.
+Support community-led research to assess changes in air pollution levels near coal-ash reburning facilities.

 Activities: